 - 1. Names, addresses, telephone numbers, fax numbers and e-mail addresses (if available) of the site owner, applicant, and person(s) or firm(s) preparing the plan. - 2.
-Name of the site plan.
+Name of the site plan. - 3.
+Location of the land/site under consideration including tax map and lot numbers and address. - 4.
+Title, date, north arrow, and scale, less than or equal to 1 = 50 feet. - 5.
+Locus map of vicinity of the site, at a scale of 1["]=1000 feet, detailing public street system in the vicinity of the site. - 6.
+Tax map reference, names, and addresses of all owners of record of abutting parcels.

-- 3. Location of the land/site under consideration including tax map and lot numbers and address. - 4.
-Title, date, north arrow, and scale, less than or equal to 1" = 50 feet. - 5.
-Locus map of vicinity of the site, at a scale of 1"=1000 feet, detailing public street system in the vicinity of the site. - 6.
-Tax map reference, names, and addresses of all owners of record of abutting parcels. - 7.
-Natural and man-made features including watercourses, wetlands, tree lines, stonewalls and vegetative cover, topographic features, and other environmental features which are significant to the design process. - 8.
+- 7. Natural and man-made features including watercourses, wetlands, tree lines, stonewalls and vegetative cover, topographic features, and other environmental features which are significant to the design process. - 8.
 Proposed curb cuts, traffic circulation patterns, and parking configurations with dimensions of driveways, curb cuts, curbing, parking spaces, travel aisle widths, and area of parking areas. - 9.
 Engineering details for parking areas including sub-base design and proposed surfacing material. - 10.
 Proposed location, dimensions, shape of all structures to be constructed on the site. - 11.
 Elevation drawings of proposed structures detailing the exterior façade design of the proposed building(s). - 12.
 Proposed location of solid waste/trash receptacle location and screening. - 13.
 Location of existing and/or proposed septic disposal system. - 14.
 Location and description of any buffer systems. - 15.
 Layout and location of existing and proposed utilities, including water, gas, electrical, and phone transmission lines. - 16.
 Proposed snow storage locations. - 17.
 Calculation showing total amount of impervious area proposed. - 18.
 Location and description of any easements or proposed easements. - 19.
 Location of all state and federal wetlands. - 20.
 Any plans cited for reference should be recorded at the Merrimack County Registry of Deeds or stamped by a licensed land surveyor.
 The name, date, and plan number of recorded cited plans should be provided in the notes section of the plat. - 21.
 In addition, all easements including metes and bounds, grantee, grantor shall be defined on the plat. - 22.
 Location, size, height, color, lighting, and proposed language for all proposed signs; - 23.
 Road Construction Plan if applicable prepared in accordance with these regulations (to be submitted as a separate sheet); - 24.
 Erosion and Drainage Plan if applicable prepared in accordance with these regulations (to be submitted as a separate sheet); - 25.
 Storm Water Management Plan prepared in accordance with these regulations (to be submitted as a separate sheet); - 26.
 Lighting Plan, prepared in accordance with these regulations (to be submitted as a separate sheet); - 27.
-Landscaping Plan prepared in accordance with these regulations (to be submitted as a separate sheet); - 28.
+Landscaping Plan prepared in accordance with these regulations (to be submitted as a separate sheet) including text block regarding continued maintenance; - 28.
 Utilities Plan prepared in accordance with these regulations (to be submitted as a separate sheet); - 29.
-The following notations shall also be shown: - (a) The explanation of drainage easements, if any.
+The following notations shall also be shown: - (a) The explanation of drainage easements, if any. - (b) The explanation of utility easements, if any. - (c) The explanation of site easements, if any. - (d) The explanations of any reservations. - 30.
+Block for approval by the Board as follows: